About 80 Fort Wayne residents on Saturday morning added their voices to the chorus of Americans demanding government action on gun deaths.

-The event was one of demonstrations nationwide sponsored by the group this weekend dubbed “Recess Rallies,” aimed at federal legislators on summer break.
+The event was part of demonstrations nationwide sponsored by the group this weekend dubbed "Recess Rallies" and aimed at federal legislators on summer break.

-During the rally, local leaders called for stronger background checks on gun purchases, including private sales where checks are currently not required, and a federal red-flag law.
+During the rally, local leaders called for stronger background checks on gun purchases, including private sales where they are currently not required, and a federal red-flag law.

-Red flag laws, already in use in several states, including Indiana, allow law enforcement to confiscate the gun following a sworn statements that someone in possession of a gun is a danger to themselves or others.
-A court hearing then takes place to decide when or whether to give back the weapon.
+Red flag laws, already in use in several states, allow law enforcement to act on sworn statements that someone in possession of a gun is a danger to themselves or others and confiscate the gun.
+A court hearing then decides when or whether to give back the weapon.

-The local group also wants the U.S. Senate to take up two gun-safety bills passed by the House but remaining unheard in the Senate for more than 100 days, said Erica Jamison of Huntertown, the rally's co-leader.
+The local group also wants the U.S. Senate to take up two gun-safety bills passed by the U.S. House of Representatives but remaining unheard in the Senate for more than 100 days, said Erica Jamison of Huntertown, the rally's co-leader.

 She said the group would meet at 7 p.m.
 Aug.
 26 at 200 E. Main St. to plan their next steps.

-Haller also read names of 11 people who died in gun homicides this year in Fort Wayne.
+Haller also read names of eleven people who died in gun homicides this year in Fort Wayne.

-“It's important for us not only the think and pray but also to act,” she told participants, many wearing Moms Demand Action's signature red T-shirts.
+"It's important for us not only the think and pray but also to act," she told participants, many wearing Moms Demand Action's trademark red tees.

-The group also heard from Fort Wayne City Councilman Geoff Paddock, D-5th, who said he would sponsor a resolution on guns in coming weeks.
+The group also heard from Fort Wayne City Councilman Geoff Paddock, D-5th, who said he would sponsor a resolution on guns in upcoming weeks.

-Paddock recalled he spoke out against gun deaths 18 months ago after the mass shooting at Marjorie Stoneman Douglas High School in Parkland, Florida, and the issue has become more urgent.
+He recalled he spoke out against gun deaths 18 months ago after the mass shooting at Marjorie Stoneman Douglas High School in Parkland, Florida, and the issue has become more urgent now.